Record and Analyze Workbook Performance

 You can now view the performance workbook and begin your analysis.

-If you are sending the recording to Tableau Support, save this workbook as a packaged workbook (.twbx) file, and then send it.
+Click File > Save to save the workbook to the location you choose.
+If you're sending the recording to Tableau Support, save this workbook as a packaged workbook (.twbx) file, and then send it.

 Interpret a performance recording workbook

-The uppermost view in a performance recording dashboard shows the events that occurred during recording, arranged chronologically from left to right.
+The uppermost view in the performance summary recording dashboard shows the events that occurred during recording, arranged chronologically from left to right.
 The bottom axis shows elapsed time since Tableau started, in seconds.

 In the Timeline view, the Workbook, Dashboard, and Worksheet columns identify the context for events.
 The Event column identifies the nature of the event, and the final column shows each event’s duration and how it compares chronologically to other recorded events:

-The middle view in a performance recording workbook shows the events, sorted by duration (greatest to least).
+The middle view in a performance summary dashboard shows the events, sorted by duration (greatest to least).
 Events with longer durations can help you identify where to look first if you want to speed up your workbook.

 Different colors indicate different types of events.
 The range of events that can be recorded is: